goldbergyoni/nodebestpractices/README.md

 **TL;DR:** While not unanimously agreed upon, it is still recommended to put a semicolon at the end of each statement.
 This will make your code more readable and explicit to other developers who read it.

-**TL;DR:** As seen in the previous section, Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one which can lead to some undesired results.
+**Otherwise:** As seen in the previous section, Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one which can lead to some undesired results.

 <br/><br/>